Ali Janbulad: Suppression by Murad Pasha

 Ali encamped with about 25,000 of his sekbans and other cavalries in the wide Amik Valley near Lake Amik.
 Zulfikar's patrols engaged with Ali's troops for three days while the grand vizier's army rested until 23 October when clashes culminated into a pitched battle.
 Although Ali's men killed the sanjak-beys of Kostendil and Selanik, his important lieutenant Jin Ali Bolukbashi was slain.
-Many other leading figures in Ali's army were taken captive in the battle and revealed to Murad Pasha, Ali's explicit intentions to establish a sovereign state of his own based in Aleppo.
+Many other leading figures in Ali's army were taken captive in the battle and revealed to Murad Pasha Ali's explicit intentions to establish a sovereign state of his own based in Aleppo.
 Murad Pasha sent patrols to gauge Ali's strength and positions and on 24 October Ali, realizing the almost two-to-one disadvantage in strength, sent letters proclaiming his loyalty to the grand vizier and offering to meet him, which Murad Pasha rejected.
 The two armies encountered at Oruç Ovasi (the Meadow of the Ritual Fasting), a narrow area opening into a plain bound by mountains to the west and the Afrin River to the east.
 On the same day, Ali's forces charged against Zulfikar Pasha, whose forces absorbed the assault, before counter-charging.
 The day ended without a decisive victory for either side, though Ali's men had gained an advantage and demonstrated their strength.
 The following day Tiryaki Hasan Pasha put to use the imperial army's field artillery, hiding the batteries behind the slopes of Oruç Ovasi.
 He had the imperial infantry and cavalry feign a slow retreat, thereby encouraging Ali's sekbans to pursue them on the field and expose them to the fire of the hidden artillery.
 Ali lost significant numbers of soldiers in the artillery barrage, while Murad Pasha's Rumeli cavalry and reserve troops launched a counterattack with musket and cannon against Ali's remaining forces who could not see their commanders due to the smoke of the artillery.
-The counterattack and lack of visibility of Ali or his commanders induced the sekban to panic and flight.
+The counterattack and lack of visibility of Ali or his commanders induced the sekban to panic and flee.
 Ali could not rally the largely undisciplined sekbans and they were pursued, many being slain, while thousands were captured by imperial troops.
 Ali fled eastward and Murad Pasha ordered mass executions of captive troops, few of whom were pardoned, and then ordered a pyramid of 20,000 skulls erected in front of his camp next to 700 captured rebel banners, including Ali's white standard.